VIRGINIA GARCIA MEMORIAL HEALTH CENTER MISSION AND HISTORY

 Virginia Garcia is a catalyst for change in health care delivery.

-The mission of the Virginia Garcia Memorial Health Center is to provide high-quality, comprehensive, and culturally appropriate primary health care to the communities of Washington and Yamhill Counties with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving healthcare.
+The Mission of the Virginia Garcia Memorial Health Center is to provide high quality, comprehensive, and culturally appropriate primary health care to the communities of Washington and Yamhill counties with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving health care.

 History of Virginia Garcia

 In 1975, beautiful six-year old Virginia Garcia and her farmworker parents traveled from their home in Mission, Texas to California and Oregon to work in the fields.
 Along the way Virginia cut her foot, and by the time they reached Oregon, it had become infected.
 Due to economic, language and cultural barriers to health care, Virginia died from what should have been an easily treatable wound.

 Moved to action by Virginia’s unnecessary death, the community quickly rallied together to open the first Virginia Garcia Memorial Health Center in a three-car garage, determined to prevent similar tragedies from occurring.